Using word embeddings to analyse audience effects and individual differences in parenting Subreddits

 We first remove from the dataset 502 authors who have published comments both on r/Mommit and r/Daddit, as we cannot know whether they primarily identify as ``mother" or ``father".
 We remove comments written by the auto-moderator and deleted comments.
 We tokenize the documents, create ngrams, and remove a list of stop words, i.e., words occurring in abundance but providing little or no information about the content of text documents, using Scikit-learn \cite{pedregosa2011scikit} to which we add ``ai", ``im", ``m", ``s", ``ve", ``w", ``d", ``ive", ``id", ``itll", ``shes", ``hes", ``theyre", ``youre", ``dont", ``got", ``havent", ``didn".
 We finally lemmatize the text tokens and remove comments that became empty because of the cleaning process.
 The dataset now includes 148,304 posts with 24,035 posts on r/Mommit, 16,388 posts on r/Daddit, 78,450 posts on r/Parenting by mothers, and 29,431 posts on r/Parenting by fathers.

-Before running the word embedding algorithm, we added the user as a token in the text.
-The position of the agent token was defined randomly, i.e., for each comment, a random number is chosen within the range of its length (i.e., number of words) and the user token is added at that position.
-We believe this position to be the closest to the natural behaviour of other tokens and therefore to minimize the impact of adding a non-word token in the text.
+Before running the word embedding algorithm, we added the username as a token in the text.
+The position of the agent token was centred, i.e., for each comment, we take its length (i.e., number of words) and the user-token is added at the centre of the comment.
+We believe this position to be the best in order to have an appropriate representation of users taking into account the surrounding word-tokens.